danbev/learning-ai/notes/quantization.md

 -40.0 / 4.07843137254902 = -9.80392156862745
                          = -10 (rounded)
 ```
-Notice that this does not lined up to 0 which is what have have above.
+Notice that this does not line up to 0 which is what have have above.
 This is
 an issue and something that we need to take into account.
 ```
 1000.0 / 4.07843137254902 = 245.09803921568627